milad-hub/deprecated-tracker/README.md

 # Deprecated Tracker

-> Find and manage deprecated code in your TypeScript projects
+> Find and manage deprecated code in your TypeScript and JavaScript projects

 [![VS Code](https://img.shields.io/badge/VS%20Code-1.74%2B-blue.svg)](https://code.visualstudio.com/) [![TypeScript](https://img.shields.io/badge/TypeScript-5.0%2B-blue.svg)](https://www.typescriptlang.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Ever stared at a massive codebase wondering which methods are deprecated?
 I've been there.
-This extension helps you hunt down all those `@deprecated` JSDoc tags so you can finally tackle that technical debt that's been haunting your team.
+This extension helps you hunt down all those `@deprecated` JSDoc tags in both TypeScript and JavaScript projects so you can finally tackle that technical debt that's been haunting your team.

 ## What it actually does

 This isn't just another regex-based search tool.
-Deprecated Tracker uses the TypeScript Compiler API to properly parse your code and find methods, properties, classes, and functions marked with `@deprecated` JSDoc tags.
+Deprecated Tracker uses the TypeScript Compiler API to properly parse your TypeScript and JavaScript code and find methods, properties, classes, and functions marked with `@deprecated` JSDoc tags.
 It shows you exactly where they are, lets you filter through the mess, and helps you manage what to ignore (for now).

 Perfect for those moments when you inherit a codebase and need to figure out what's safe to use and what's not.

 ## Features

-✨ **Smart Scanning** - Actually understands your TypeScript code, not just text matching
+✨ **Smart Scanning** - Actually understands your TypeScript and JavaScript code, not just text matching
 📊 **Interactive Results** - Clean table view with clickable navigation (no more `Ctrl+P` hunting)
 🔍 **Powerful Filtering** - Filter by name or file to find what you need quickly
 🏷️ **Custom Tags** - Define your own deprecation tags beyond `@deprecated` (e.g., `@obsolete`, `@legacy`)